stjet/ming-wm/docs/window-likes/desktop-background.md

 If a line starts with "#", and is followed by 6 lowercase hex characters, then it will interpreted as a RGB colour.

 If a line starts with "r", then what follows with be interpreted as a path to a BMP image file in BGRA order, and if it starts with any other character, what follows will be interpreted as a path to a BMP image file in RGBA order.
+The path should be absolute.

 Example:

 ```
 #008080
 #003153
-r./bmps/castle1440x842.bmp
+r/home/username/Pictures/castle1440x842.bmp
-r./bmps/ming1440x842.bmp
+r/home/username/Pictures/ming1440x842.bmp
-r./bmps/blur1440x842.bmp
+r/home/username/Pictures/blur1440x842.bmp
 ```

 ## Unrelated: Themes Config